 B. Make Guacamole and put in serving bowl (so avocados stay as bright green as possible)

-D. Put both Pico de Gallo and Guacamole out on the table for the first arrivals to munch on
+C. Put both Pico de Gallo and Guacamole out on the table for the first arrivals to munch on

 Heat up flour tortillas in a 250 degree Fahrenheit oven (130 degrees Centigrade/Gas Mark 1/2).
 As your guests arrive, prepare the eggs, asking each one their preference.
 Alternatively, you can start up a big batch of scrambled eggs just as the last guest walks in so that they are warm and ready to serve.
-Cold eggs are very unappetizing and unappealing so they really do need to be prepared on the spot and/or as close to the time you plan to dish them up as possible.
+Cold eggs are very unappetizing and unappealing, so they really do need to be prepared on the spot and/or as close to the time you plan to dish them up as possible.
 Encourage each one to help him/herself to the 7-Layer Dip.

-The Tropical Bananas Foster will add a nice hint of sweetness and drama to your meal.
+The Tropical Bananas Foster will add a nice finish of sweetness and drama to your meal.
 Again, it is one of those dishes best prepared right before serving.
 It is possible to pre-cut the bananas, cover them, and place them in the refrigerator, but not for more than an hour.
 They need to hold together during the cooking process.

 No comments: